 7. You may also want to consider using an air purifier to help remove dust from the air in your home

-Dust is one of the most common airborne allergens, and it can be difficult to keep your home free of dust buildup.
+Dust is one of the most common airborne allergens, and keeping your home free of dust buildup can be challenging.
 Regular cleaning can help, but even the best housekeepers may find that dust seems to reappear as soon as they turn their backs.
 An air purifier can be a helpful tool in reducing dust in your home.
 Air purifiers work by circulating air through a filter, which traps dust particles and other airborne contaminants.
 This can help to create a cleaner, healthier environment in your home and may also help to reduce symptoms of allergies and asthma.
 If you’re looking for a way to reduce dust in your home, an air purifier may be worth considering.

 8. Make sure to keep your floors clean and free of dirt and debris to reduce the amount of dust that gets tracked into your home